amolloy/LinkAgainstTheWorldStudio/docs/EditorMapFormat.md

 # Editor Map Format

 The Link Against the World Studio editor map is represented on disk by an OS X bundle.
+While there is a tendency to want to use plist files within a bundle, JSON will be used instead.
 The bundle contains a control file and one or more of the following:

 - [Tile Sets](#tile-sets)
 - [Brush Sets](#brush-sets)